NikolaKostadinov01/Building-AI-My-AI-Idea-/README.md

 ```
 ## System Explanation

-1. **Data Preprocessing:**
+1. **Data Preprocessing**
-* **Missing Value Handling:**
-<p align="justify">The data is preprocessed to handle missing values using mean imputation.
+* **Missing Value Handling:** <p align="justify">The data is preprocessed to handle missing values using mean imputation.
 This ensures that missing values are replaced with the mean value of the respective feature.</p>

-* **Feature Normalization:**
-<p align="justify">Features are normalized using the StandardScaler to ensure uniform scale across different features.
+* **Feature Normalization:** <p align="justify">Features are normalized using the StandardScaler to ensure uniform scale across different features.
 This step is crucial for improving the performance of the machine learning model.</p>

-2. **Anomaly Detection:**
+2. **Anomaly Detection**
-* **Pipeline Construction:**
-<p align="justify">A data preprocessing pipeline is constructed using scikit-learn's Pipeline class.
+* **Pipeline Construction:** <p align="justify">A data preprocessing pipeline is constructed using scikit-learn's Pipeline class.
 This pipeline encapsulates the data preprocessing steps, ensuring consistency and ease of use.</p>

-* **Isolation Forest Algorithm:**
-<p align="justify">An Isolation Forest model is utilized for anomaly detection.
+* **Isolation Forest Algorithm:** <p align="justify">An Isolation Forest model is utilized for anomaly detection.
 Isolation Forest is a tree-based anomaly detection algorithm that isolates outliers in the dataset.</p>

-3. **Example Usage:**
+3. **Example Usage**
-* **Loading of Data:**
-<p align="justify">Health-related data is loaded from a CSV file ('health_data.csv').
+* **Loading of Data:** <p align="justify">Health-related data is loaded from a CSV file ('health_data.csv').
 This could include various types of health data such as patient records, laboratory results, or environmental sensor readings.</p>

-* **Anomaly Detection:**
-<p align="justify">The *Chiron AI system is invoked to detect anomalies in the loaded dataset.
+* **Anomaly Detection:** <p align="justify">The *Chiron AI system is invoked to detect anomalies in the loaded dataset.
 Anomalies are instances that deviate significantly from the norm and may indicate potential health threats.</p>

 ## How it Works

-* **Data Loading:**
-<p align="justify">The system loads health-related data from a CSV file into a pandas DataFrame.</p>
+* **Data Loading:** <p align="justify">The system loads health-related data from a CSV file into a pandas DataFrame.</p>

-* **Data Preprocessing:**
-<p align="justify">The data undergoes preprocessing, including handling missing values and feature normalization, to ensure it is suitable for input into the machine learning model.</p>
+* **Data Preprocessing:** <p align="justify">The data undergoes preprocessing, including handling missing values and feature normalization, to ensure it is suitable for input into the machine learning model.</p>

-* **Anomaly Detection:**
-<p align="justify">An Isolation Forest model is trained on the preprocessed data to detect anomalies.
+* **Anomaly Detection:** <p align="justify">An Isolation Forest model is trained on the preprocessed data to detect anomalies.
 Anomalies are instances that are isolated from the majority of the data points, indicating potential health threats.</p>

-* **Alert Generation:**
-<p align="justify">Detected anomalies are flagged as potential health threats, and appropriate actions, such as alerting relevant stakeholders or triggering response protocols, can be initiated based on the severity of the anomalies.</p>
+* **Alert Generation:** <p align="justify">Detected anomalies are flagged as potential health threats, and appropriate actions, such as alerting relevant stakeholders or triggering response protocols, can be initiated based on the severity of the anomalies.</p>

 ![](4.png)